Contact us

 Wyman 359 A

 Dr. Abdul-Hakeem Imoro (he/him) is the Assistant Director of the Office of Undergraduate Research, Scholarly, and Creative Activity (URSCA).
-In addition to mentoring undergraduates and supporting their development as researchers, he manages operations in the URSCA office, including overseeing budgets and finance and assessing our programs and services.
+In addition to mentoring undergraduates and supporting their development as researchers, he specializes in assessing our programs and services.
 Dr. Imoro holds an Ed.D. in Higher Education Administration and Policy from Widener University, an M.S. in Public Policy from Drexel University, and a B.A. in Communication Studies from Kean University.
 An expert in education policy, data analysis, and advocacy, he has spent many years as a researcher and analyst in a variety of contexts — from higher education to private firms to government agencies — always with a personal commitment to equity and inclusion.

 Leroy Myers, Ph.D.